It is time for the product management industry to step up and make the business case for the strategic investment in product management.

 Go to your CEO or leadership team to make a case for an increased budget.
 If they understand good product management's strategic value, this should not be too hard.

-The second thing to do is to develop a product management professional development program for your business.
+Develop a product management professional development program for your business.

 Define development paths based on specialization areas like product strategy, product marketing, and technical product management.